trypanosomatics/ggseqlogo/README.md

 [https://doi.org/10.1093/bioinformatics/btx469](https://doi.org/10.1093/bioinformatics/btx469) PMID: [29036507](https://www.ncbi.nlm.nih.gov/pubmed/29036507)

 ## Feedback
-If you have any feedback or suggestions, drop me a line at (omarwagih(at)gmail.com) or open an issue on github.
+If you have any feedback or suggestions, drop me a line at (omarwagih(at)gmail.com or lbracco@iib.unsam.edu.ar (fork)) or open an issue on github.